pahoran/TechExDocumentation/workbooks/Intro/Intro.md

 # Introduction

-In this set of labs we will demonstrate how to take an existing Ionic/Corodva application and import it into a MobileFirst Platform application, then demonstrate some of the capabilities provided by MobileFirst.
-We will cover bootstrapping, using adapters
+In this set of labs we will demonstrate how to take an existing Ionic/Cordova application and import it into a MobileFirst Platform application, then demonstrate some of the capabilities provided by MobileFirst.
+We will cover bootstrapping, using MFP adapters, and MFP Operational Analytics.

 The activity will start with an Ionic project that we have already created (see git repo below).
 The application is an Employee Directory application, named IBMTechEXEmployee.